 ashley armitage’s summer diary will leave you feeling nostalgic

-This autumn, photographer and Girls by Girls founder Ashley Armitage is moving away from home.
+This fall, photographer and Girls by Girls founder Ashley Armitage is moving away from home.
 Before she sets off, the 23-year-old spent a final summer with the most important people in her life, documenting each moment.
-Here she shares her story.
+Here, she shares her story.

 Ashley Armitage's summer diary

 This summer is bittersweet because I'm moving away across the country.
-My entire family, going back to my great-great-great grandparents, are from Seattle.
+My entire family (going back to my great-great-great grandparents) are from Seattle.
 I come from a big family of women, and all the ladies had children young.
-Because of this, I'm 23 years old and have my great-grandma in my life.
-She's 88 and still has her stubborn demeanour and stubborn naturally red hair.
+Because of this, I'm 23-years-old and have my great-grandma in my life.
+She's 88 and still has her stubborn demeanor and stubborn naturally red hair.
 Her name is Rose but they call her Red.
 My middle name is Rose.